 TECHNOLOGY

 The Project Team will be using personal computers to develop and test the project as it is being developed.
 The software, Microsoft Visual Studio, will be used to run these tests.
 All meetings between the group as a whole or individually will be hosted on the software Microsoft Teams.
 All deliverables will be shared amongst team members on Microsoft Teams.

-INFRASTRUCTURE
+The team will use WordPress as the content management system and Braintree as the payment management system.
+The project will utilize a firewall to protect the Windows Server and the Windows Application Server.
+All data will be stored on a Microsoft SQL Database which will in turn be backed-up on Microsoft OneDrive.

 CHANGE MANAGEMENT PLAN

-ASSUMPTIONS

 CONSTRAINTS

+Constraints are any potential restrictions that may hinder the progress of developing and testing the Final Project.